dalemusser/MUENGR_ITCurriculum/INFOTC 1000 Introduction to Information Technology/INFOTC 1000 Introduction to Information Technology.md

 *GitHub Account*

 You are to use GitHub with this course.
 If you already have a GitHub account then you can use it.
-If you don’t have a GitHub account the best option is to sign up for the GitHub Student Developer Pack at: [https://education.github.com/pack](https://education.github.com/pack)  This offers “Unlimited private repositories (normally $7/month) while you are a student.”
+If you don’t have a GitHub account the best option is to sign up for the GitHub Student Developer Pack at: [https://education.github.com/pack](https://education.github.com/pack)  This offers "Unlimited private repositories (normally $7/month) while you are a student."
 You will need to create private repositories for this course.

 #### Learning Support